michaelnau/workhorse-array/README.md

 # workhorse-array

-A dynamic growing array of void* elements supporting lots of common array functions, type information for the elements and automatic cleanup of unneeded elements.
+A dynamic growing array of void* elements with lots of common array functions, type information and automatic memory management for the elements.